 Are You An INFJ?
 Depression Could Be A Risk -- Here's Why

-The Myers-Briggs Type Indicator (MBTI) is arguably the most popular personality test in the land, used by fluff websites and employers alike.
+The Myers-Briggs Type Indicator (MBTI) is arguably the most popular personality test in the land, used by websites and employers alike.
 Many who take this test find personality type information informative, spot-on, and fun.

 MBTI Personality Inventory

 For those unfamiliar with this test, the MBTI Personality Inventory is a set of questions designed to assess your personality in four key areas.
 When you complete each of the questions, you will be placed on four spectra, which measure introversion/extraversion (I/E), intuition/sensation (N/S), thinking/feeling (T/F), and judging/perceiving (J/P).
 The letter closest to your placement on each spectrum produces your four-letter personality type.

 This article is written for the INFJ—the introverted, intuitive, feeling, and judging-oriented individuals.
 If you are an INFJ, your friends may identify you as the “advocate” or “confidant” of the group.
 You are easy to talk to, trustworthy, and more than willing to stick your neck out for the people you hold dear.
 These are qualities that make you extremely likable and can lead to an abundance of substantive, lifelong relationships.
 Sounds like a great life, right?

 Being an INFJ comes with its advantages, but also its drawbacks.
 LovableINFJs experience the same pain, struggles, and sadness that others do—they often just do so in private.
 This may contribute to depression as experienced by INFJs.
 In this article, we’ll discuss a few reasons why INFJs are prone to experiencingdepression.

 Atlas is a character from Greek mythology who literally holds the weight of the world on his shoulders.
 In an emotional sense, INFJ personalities frequently carry the weight of their worlds: their loved ones’ needs and burdens alongside their own.